DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 Non-SDR network input values will be wrapped in a *KeyValueSDR* before being passed to a processor.
 Processor thread usage numbers can be specified for each individual processor via the configuration.
 Processor learning and certain processor specific properties can be changed after initialization.
+This includes the option to switch between parallel (default) and sequential processing for the entire network and/or individual processors.

 **Example implementation**
 ~~~~